marioholzheu/MLFinalProject/ProjectSummary.md

 - Training and Inference: The classification network uses Binary Cross-Entropy Loss (BCELoss).
 The segmentation network employs a combination of BCELoss and Dice Loss, weighted in a 1:3 ratio to prioritize segmentation accuracy.

 ### Second Place:
+Similar to the Winner they used a two-stage approach and 2.5D images
+- Preprocessing with YOLOv5:
+  - Background Removal: Uses YOLOv5 to crop the images effectively, removing irrelevant background details that might confuse the segmentation model.
+  - Signal Removal from Arms: In abdominal MRI imaging, RF field inhomogeneity often results in high signal intensity around the arms.
+YOLOv5 helps them to exclude these areas from the image before segmentation to prevent these artifacts from affecting the normalization and segmentation processes.
+- Model Details
+  - Input Handling: Processes five consecutive slices at a time (s-2, s-1, s, s+1, s+2), each resized to 512x512 pixels.
+This multilayer slice approach helps the model capture more contextual information than a single slice could provide.
+- Backbone Architectures:
+  - Stage 1: Uses EfficientNet B4 and Swin Base models to classify slices as positive or negative.
+  - Stage 2: Employs more robust architectures like EfficientNet L2, ConvNeXt XL, and Swin Large for enhanced feature extraction capabilities, which is crucial for accurate segmentation.
+- Decoder and Loss Functions:
+  - Utilizes UperNet as the decoder, which is known for its strong performance in semantic segmentation tasks.
+  - Applies a combination of Cross-Entropy (CE) and Dice Loss in a 1:1 ratio to optimize both pixel-wise classification accuracy and the overlap between the predicted segmentation masks and the ground truth.
+- Training Regime:
+  - Trains the models for 20 epochs with Stochastic Weight Averaging (SWA) applied over the range from the 11th to the 21st epoch, enhancing the generalization of the model.

 ### Third Place: UNET & EfficientNet - public score 0.89 (infer) -> 3.
 Place Winner